dreadlocked/ctf-writeups/nn8ed/README.md

 ```
 Their least significant byte's match with ```"```and ```|``` respectively.

-So we got some restrictions to bypass using this trick, those restrictions are the characters forbidden by backend controller, a bit of code help me to create strings based on this trick for the restricted characters:
+So we got some restrictions to bypass using this trick, those restrictions are the characters forbidden by backend controller, a bit of code helps me to create strings based on this trick for the restricted characters:

 ```
 # Takes pairs of characters where a forbidden char is and